garrandall/popular-music-data/tracks/sister-mary-elephant--shudd-up---cheech-chong.md

 ...Then I got a job, keeping people from here and out in front of the drugstore.
 The fourth day on my...

 Young man?
 Young man?
 Young man!?
-SHUT UP!!!!!
+SHUT UP!
 Thank you Now class, I have a surprise for you!
 I'm going to read you some poems out of this lovely book of poetry.
 The sun kisses the morning skies.
 The birds kiss the butterflies.
 The dew kisses the morning grass.
 Class?
 Class!?
-Cla-- WAKE UP!!!!!
+Cla-- WAKE UP!

 I gotta go to the can, man!